Educational resource on peptide research. Read our editorial standards →

 NAD+, NMN, NR, and IV NAD: What the Research Actually Shows

-NAD vs NAD+, NMN vs NR vs buffered NAD+ vs IV — the names blur together and the marketing claims outrun the evidence.
-A calibrated walk through what each form actually is, what controlled trials show, and which form the data most supports.
+NAD vs NAD+, NMN vs NR vs buffered NAD+ vs IV, the names blur together and the marketing claims outrun the evidence.
+A practical walk through what each form actually is, what controlled trials show, and which form the data most supports.

 Read article